-When you first start painting, the vision is of squeezing out bright vivid paint colours, a handful of paintbrushes, maybe a beret?
+When you first start painting, the vision is to squeeze out bright, vivid paint colours, a handful of paintbrushes, or maybe a beret?

-If you want freedom and expression on the canvas, a bit of premixing can help you achieve more pleasing results, especially if you are trying to achieve a more realistic effect.
+If you want freedom and expression on the canvas, a bit of premixing can help you achieve more pleasing results, especially if you try to achieve a more realistic effect.

-If you spend a little extra time in preparation, your actual time at the easel will be more efficient, quicker and rewarding.
+If you spend a little extra time preparing, your actual time at the easel will be more efficient, quicker and rewarding.

 Let’s enter the world of colour strings…

 When painting, you can either mix your colours as you need them using the raw pigment colour straight from the tube or premix your most useful tones.